Brief data for post-1B- tension post

 High strength low alloy-AISC table 2-5 for plates-CM#15.

-For the high-strength low alloy, we have four categories.
-Three added categories are ASTM A 709 grade 50, ASTM A 1043 with two grades, grade 36 and grade 50.
+We have four categories for the high-strength low alloy.
+Three added categories are ASTM A 709, grade 50, and ASTM A 1043 with two grades, grade 36 and grade 50.

 The third ASTM A1066 has five grades.
 The relevant values for yield stress and ultimate stress are included in the table.